codepath/android_guides/Using-CodePath-Async-Http-Client.md

 ## Overview

-CodePath built a small library to make it easy to send and parse network requests.
+CodePath built a [simple lightweight library](https://github.com/codepath/AsyncHttpClient) to make it easy to send and parse network requests.

 ### Setup

-Add this library to our `app/build.gradle` file:
+To use this library, add the following dependency into our `app/build.gradle` file:

 ```gradle
 dependencies {